bertrandmartel/pcsc-android-emulator/README.md

 * Reason

-This error occurs because the Access control enforcer refuse to send apdu for your app.
+This error occurs because the Access control enforcer refuses to send apdu for your app.
 You have to add an access rule to authorize your app to send apdu to a specific applet.
-The rules defines :
+A rule defines :
 * an applet ID
 * a certificate sha1 hash
 * a rule (0x01 for always, 0x00 for never, for more sophisticated rule see access rule spec)